 All things considered, to ensure the seamless operations of any customer service team, we’ve identified a number of specific skills that are vital to becoming a great customer service manager.
-Here are our top tips to help you sharpen your managerial skills:
+Here are our top tips to help you sharpen your managerial skills.

-Have a customer-centric approach to work
+Have a Customer-Obsessed Approach to Work

 Managers have to lead by example.
 Being in a service oriented industry means managers must be very customer oriented.
 In this position, a great manager knows to put the customer at the center of everything they do.
 This entails doing everything they can to deliver a better customer experience such as staying up to date on the latest trends and hosting regular internal training sessions with team members to improve the level of service offered.

 This specifically means considering your customers’ needs and listening to the feedback they offer as the primary driver for your priorities and actions.
-With the feedback customers provide, anyone in the company can make actionable changes to their processes that can improve each customer’s experience instantly, and it’s the manager’s job to ensure that customers are listened to.
+With the feedback customers provide, anyone in the company can make actionable changes to their processes that can improve each customer’s experience instantly, and it’s the manager’s job to ensure that customers are being listened to.

-Communicate clearly and efficiently
+Communicate Clearly and Efficiently

 Managers are sometimes responsible for resolving the most difficult customer concerns that their frontline team members are unable to handle.
 It requires professional and expert communication skills.
 This makes communication the cornerstone of great customer service.

 As managers, communication skills are critical in ensuring that teams are able to close the customer expectations gap and run as efficiently as possible.
 In terms of interacting with customers, managers have to communicate effectively in order to address the different needs of each customer.
 Communication goes beyond just answering queries or having a friendly demeanor.
 CX Managers in the digital age need to understand and utilize conversational technology in order to deliver a seamless experience to customers.

-However, clear communication is not limited to interactions with customers.
+However, clear communication is not limited to just interactions with customers.
 Managers must also communicate clearly with their teams to ensure agents are trained properly and understand what is expected of them.
-Strong communication between managers and their employees can also allow agents continue to expand their knowledge and skills to handle more complex customer inquiries in the future.
+What’s the difference between a great manager and terrible one?
+We thought Ultimate Software laid it out perfectly:

-Be a great multitasker
+Be a Great Multitasker

 A good customer service manager will be an expert at navigating and juggling the numerous requirements of the job.
 They can recognize which tasks need to be prioritized and how to maximize their time and resources to accomplish those tasks.
 They will also be proactive about tackling challenging situations, addressing them quickly and following a strategic mindset to deliver great results for both internal teams and customers.